SlashDB/js-slashdb/README.md

                .cols('FirstName','LastName','Company');               // only return columns FirstName, LastName, Company

 const sptFilter = new SQLPassThruFilter( { 'mintotal': 10, 'maxtotal': 20 } )   // create a filter for SQL Pass-Thru with these query parameters set
+                .limit(3)                                                       // return only the first 3 results
                 .sort('CustomerId');                                            // sort results by column CustomerId

 let dd_results = await customerTable.get(ddFilter);                   // get the data from Customer table with the Data Discovery filter options applied (returns JSON)